 Gloves are recommended for specific situations like caring for sick individuals or to prepare some food safety.
 If you decide to wear gloves:

 It's not certain how long COVID-19 survives on surfaces, but it seems to behave like other coronaviruses.
 Preliminary information on COVID-19 suggests that the virus may live on surfaces for a few hours or up to several days depending on:

 High touch surfaces should be cleaned and disinfected regularly.
 Clean your hands with soap and water for at least 20 seconds or hand sanitize.
 Avoid touching your eyes, nose, or mouth with unwashed hands.

 Products shipped within or from outside of Canada could also be contaminated.
 However, because packages usually take days or weeks to be delivered, and are shipped at room temperature, the risk of spread is low.
 There is no known risk of coronaviruses entering Canada on parcels or packages.

-If you're sick with COVID-19, avoid contact with your pet, including petting, snuggling, being kissed or licked, and sharing food.
-If you must care for your pet or be around animals while you're sick, wash your hands before and after you interact with pets and wear a facemask.
+If you're sick with COVID-19 and must care for your pet, wash your hands before and after interacting with your pet(s), and wear a face covering.

 The only people in the household should be those who are responsible for providing care to the sick person.

 People who are not taking care of the sick person should make arrangements to live somewhere else until the sick person is better.
 If this is not possible, other people in the home should stay in another room or be separated from the sick person.

 Watch this video where they explain the contact tracing process Public Health performs with every positive COVID-19 case from Dr. Hirji and Sandra, a nurse from the infectious disease program.

 The Government of Ontario has provided detailed information to help keep Ontarians safe.